 Step 9: Finish the mouth

-Draw beautiful smooth curve to finish the upper lip and just hint gently the lower lip.
+Draw a beautiful smooth curve to finish the upper lip and just hint gently the lower lip.

 Step 10: Chin and Jaw

 Continue drawing the jawline.
-Look how the female jawline is not straight horizontal, but inclined, going towards the Jaw point, where it turn up and reaches the nose level.
+Look how the female jawline is not straight horizontal, but inclined, going towards the Jaw point, where it turns up and reaches the nose level.